ethereum/web3.py/docs/middleware.rst

   either use ``middleware_onion.add()`` from above, or add the default middlewares to your list of new middlewares.

-Below is a list of built-in middleware, which is not enabled by default.
+Below is a list of available middlewares which are not enabled by default.

 Stalecheck
 ~~~~~~~~~~~~

 .. py:method:: web3.middleware.make_stalecheck_middleware(allowable_delay)
+               web3.middleware.async_make_stalecheck_middleware(allowable_delay)

     This middleware checks how stale the blockchain is, and interrupts calls with a failure
     if the blockchain is too old.